curioushieu/curioushieu-ed/content/about/index.md

 There's a way to thrive while living with severe depression.

 Hopefully without repeating the same mistakes I made.

-## Mission
-1. To live life for myself, not the expectations of others.
-2. To leave it better than I found it.
-3. To get out of my own way.

-## Values
-1. Choose courage.
-2. Vulnerability is a strength.
-3. Nurture curiosity.

 ### Disclaimer
 opinions expressed here are my own and not those of my employer or any past employer.